-Visitors who experience or witness inappropriate comments or behaviour from a volunteer, visitor or stallholder (or who come across inappropriate signage or images) should report it immediately by either:
+Visitors who experience or witness inappropriate comments or behaviour from a volunteer, visitor, stallholder or anyone else (or who come across inappropriate signage or images) should report it immediately by either:

 - Speaking to another volunteer on the bar or stall and ask them to call the manager on duty

 - Speaking to a CAMRA Steward who can lead you to a private area to speak with the organisers

 - Reporting the incident to the CAMRA Membership Desk, asking for the Festival Organiser